Unpacking Chamath Palihapitiya’s SPAC deals for Latch and Sunlight Financial – TechCrunch

 Up front, Latch is not a company that is only reporting future revenues.
 It has a history as an operating entity.
 Indeed, here’s its financial data per its investor presentation:

-Doing some quick match, Latch grew 50.5% from 2019 to 2020.
-Its software revenues grew 37.1%, while its hardware top line expanded over 70% during the same period.
-So, the company’s revenue mix shifted more towards hardware incomes in 2020.
+Doing some quick match, Latch grew booked revenues 50.5% from 2019 to 2020.
+Its booked software revenues grew 37.1%, while its booked hardware top line expanded over 70% during the same period.

-That could be due to strong hardware installation fees, which could later result in software revenues; the company claims an average of a six-year software deal, so hardware revenues that are attached to new software incomes could lowkey declaim long-term SaaS revenues.
+That could be due to strong hardware installation fees, which could later result in software revenues; the company claims an average of a six-year software deal, so hardware revenues that are attached to new software incomes could low key declaim long-term SaaS revenues.

-While some were quick to note that the company is far from pure-SaaS — correct — I suspect that the model that will get some traction amongst investors is that this feels a bit like Peloton for real estate.
+While some were quick to note that the company is far from pure-SaaS — correct — I suspect that the model that could get some traction amongst investors is that this feels a bit like Peloton for real estate.
 How so?
-Peloton has large hardware incomes up-front from new users, which convert to long-term subscription revenues.
+Peloton has large hardware incomes up front from new users, which convert to long-term subscription revenues.
 Latch may prove similar, albeit for a different customer base and market.

 Per the deal’s reported terms, Latch will be worth $1.56 billion after the transaction.
-And the combined entity will have $510 million in cash, including $190 million from a PIPE — a method of putting private money into a public entity — from “BlackRock, D1 Capital Partners, Durable Capital Partners LP, Fidelity Management & Research Company LLC, Chamath Palihapitiya, The Spruce House Partnership, Wellington Management, ArrowMark Partners, Avenir and Lux Capital.”
+The combined entity will have $510 million in cash, including $190 million from a PIPE — a method of putting private money into a public entity — from “BlackRock, D1 Capital Partners, Durable Capital Partners LP, Fidelity Management & Research Company LLC, Chamath Palihapitiya, The Spruce House Partnership, Wellington Management, ArrowMark Partners, Avenir and Lux Capital.”

-Note: Update: Adding some clarity here, the above are “booked” revenues, which I’ve made more clear, not actual revenues.
-Its net revenues, better known as actual revenues, were $18 million, with $14 million of that coming from hardware.
-So, today, the company is certainly more hardware-heavy than I first thought.
-Damn non-S-1 filings!